 A certain percentage of machines will have problems.
 If a machine is of higher quality, a lower percentage will break.
 Also, the longer you use a machine, the likelier it is something will go wrong.

 That means that for most treadmills that are built to a price, there will be a balance between the quality of a product and the warranty since people want both.
 You wouldn’t buy a product without any warranty.
-On the flipside, you also wouldn’t buy a product that has great warranty but is known to break all the time.
+On the flip side, you also wouldn’t buy a product that has a great warranty but is known to break all the time.

 What’s right for you?